1st Reading – Ezekiel 17:22-24

 Ezekiel is assuring the exiles that God will be faithful to God’s covenant promise to the house of David, and they will return to the promised land.

 It shall put forth branches and bear fruit, and become a majestic cedar.
-Birds of every kind shall dwell beneath it, every winged thing in the shade of its boughs.

 The favored sprout is cultivated by God until it grows into an exceptional plant that yields blessings for others.
 What was once insignificant and vulnerable will be exalted, which will evoke the admiration of those who gaze upon it.